CTR K

 Result

 Numbers are produced by the live MechanixCalc engines (cylinder load builder + rack-and-pinion drive) so you can reproduce them exactly.
-They size the raising stroke only — the load back-drives on release, which is a separate holding-case decision.
+They size the raising stroke against the full weight; the load back-drives on release, which is a separate holding-case decision.

 Do it on your own numbers

-Build the friction load from mass and µ, then size the bore at your working pressure and read the safety factor.
+Build the lift load from the moving mass (its weight), then size the bore at your working pressure and read the safety factor.
 Free 30-minute preview, no sign-up.

-Why is the cylinder load the friction, not the weight?
+Is the cylinder load the weight or just the friction?

 What safety factor should the cylinder have?